Healthy video gaming

 Your teenage child might get interested in games that are classified for older teenagers or adults.
 You could have a family rule about following Australian Classification recommendations, and let your child play only those video games rated for their age.

-If you decide to take a more flexible approach, it can help to review or play a new game with your child before they play it on their own.
+If you decide to take a more flexible approach, it can help to review new games with your child before downloading them.

 Talking with your child about the video games they’re playing or want to play will help your child learn to think about the content and design of games.
-This includes things like violence, sexist stereotypes and features that encourage you to spend money in games.
+This includes things like violence, drug use, gender or racial stereotypes, and features that encourage you to spend money in games.

 Some games have controlled online environments where you approve other players and know who you’re playing with.
 Games consoles like Xbox and PlayStation have parental controls that let you block access to online games or control who your child plays with and how they communicate – for example, whether your child can use chat and video.